jhullman/causalQuartet/README.md

 ## Overview

-This document provides examples of how to use the package.
-Please refer to the vignettes for further details
+This document provides examples of how to use the package to create quartets of latent effects under random or systematic variation, or of observables consistent with latent effects.
+The minimim information reqired to generate a causal quartet is an average treatment effect and a set of x observations.

-[more coming]
+### Latent quartets

+### Obervables quartets